 This custom tea towels tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Supplies for custom tea towels:
+Supplies needed to make custom stamped tea towels:

-I summed all the steps for how to make these custom tea towels in a video tutorial for ya.
+I summed up all the steps for how to make these custom tea towels in a video tutorial for ya.
 Be sure to turn your sound up because I talk through some helpful tips in the video.

 Learn how to make custom tea towels using the video tutorial below!